lin-at/aDNA-workshop-UnixPrimer/README.md

 ```
 # 6. Going from 'A' to 'B'

-We are in the home directory on the computer but we want to work in the new Learning_unix directory.
+We are in the home directory on the computer but we want to work in the new UnixPrimer directory.
 To change directories in Unix, we use the cd command:
 ```ruby
 $ cd UnixPrimer
 ```